Atmospheric Circulation of Hot Jupiters: Dayside-Nightside Temperature Differences. II. Comparison with Observations

-This is the same trend expected from our theory and found from our grid of simulations with a constant rotation rate shown in \Fig{fig:tempgrid}. \\ The fractional dayside-nightside temperature differences at high $T_{\mathrm{eq}} \ge 2500 \ \mathrm{K}$ match well with those from the simulations with fixed rotation rate.
-However, the fractional dayside-nightside temperature differences at intermediate $1000 \ \mathrm{K} \le T_{\mathrm{eq}} \le 2000 \ \mathrm{K}$ are significantly lower than those from the models with a constant rotation rate.
-This is likely because of the decreased effect of the mid-latitude nightside vortices on increasing the day-night temperature contrast in our runs with consistent rotation rate.
-This is because the vortices occur at higher latitudes in these simulations with a consistently varying rotation rate than in the simulations with a constant rotation rate. \\ Note that in simulations with high $T_{\mathrm{eq}} \ge 1500 \ \mathrm{K}$, the temperature and wind patterns are very similar.
-At such high $T_{\mathrm{eq}}$, the maximum zonal-mean zonal wind speed begins to saturate at $\sim 5 \ \mathrm{km} \ \mathrm{s}^{-1}$.
+This is the same trend expected from our theory and found from our grid of simulations with a constant rotation rate shown in \Fig{fig:tempgrid}. \\ Note that in the consistent-rotation simulations with high $T_{\mathrm{eq}} \ge 2000 \ \mathrm{K}$, the temperature and wind patterns are very similar.
+At such high $T_{\mathrm{eq}}$, the maximum zonal-mean zonal wind speed begins to saturate at $\sim 6.5 \ \mathrm{km} \ \mathrm{s}^{-1}$.
 Additionally, the simulations with short rotation periods have a larger equator-to-pole temperature contrast than those in \Fig{fig:tempgrid}.
 This is because, as discussed by \cite{Showman:2014}, more rapidly rotating flows can support larger horizontal temperature differences.
 This is because the increasing Coriolis force with increasing rotation rate can support larger pressure gradients, which are related to the latitudinal temperature difference (see Equation 8 of \citealp{Showman:2014}).